POOJAPATELIITK/FORECASTING-OF-STOCK-PRICE/README.md

 # **Project Overview**

-This project focuses on forecasting stock prices using time series modeling and machine learning techniques.
+This project focuses on forecasting stock prices using time series modelling and machine learning techniques.
 The primary goals include:

 * Acquiring historical stock data

-* Preprocessing for accurate modeling
+* Preprocessing for accurate modelling

 * Comparing models such as ARIMA, Random Forest, LSTM for short and long-term predictions